Kitty Wilkins: Horse Queen of Idaho

-For other thirty years, the Wilkins ranch shipped thousands of horse all over the country and into Canada, as far north as the Yukon Territory.
+For over thirty years, the Wilkins ranch shipped thousands of horse all over the country and into Canada, sometimes as far north as the Yukon Territory.
 Early on, they had imported blooded stock to upgrade the herds.
 Thus, she developed top-notch stock that was specially bred for different markets: Clydesdale and Percheron lines for heavy freight, Morgans for saddle and harness, and so on.
 Customers included the U. S. Cavalry, and some of her best stock went to Buffalo Bill Cody's Wild West Show.

-During all that time, Kitty not only ran the horse operation, she also handled all the marketing and sales, almost always traveling by herself.
+During all that time, Kitty not only ran the horse operation, she also handled the marketing and sales; almost always traveling by herself.
 That too was unusual, and brought her further attention.
 In fact, she caused a sensation wherever she went with her loads of horses.
 A reporter for the Denver Post larded his interview article with effusive praise: “Her face glowed with intelligence, gentle humor and glorious health, such as can only be acquired by outdoor life, and that is the life that is led by Miss Kitty C. Wilkins, the wonderful horse raiser of Bruneau, Idaho.”

 Still, the reporter did acknowledge, and discuss, her business skills.
 In closing, he noted that Kitty, “has made a magnificent success of horse ranching, in which enterprise so many men have made failures.”

 That same writer also described her dislike of automobiles, which she considered “ugly” and “unsafe.”
 But Wilkins could see the trend as well as anyone else.
 It's not entirely clear when she began to cut back the operation.
 That surely received further impetus when, in 1910, a late-coming homesteader successfully contested their weak title to the tract of land near Murphy Hot Springs.

 World War I provided one last surge of business for the Wilkins Ranch.
 They sold thousands of horses to the U. S. Army.
 After the War, however, the market for horses dwindled rapidly.
 She moved from the ranch to a fine home in Glenns Ferry, Idaho in the early Twenties, perhaps not long after her mother died there in February 1921.